brpanchal/sobeys_automation/fileagent_status_control/README.md

 # Introduction
-FileAgent Status control utility is to enable/disable the file agent status for particular node to a given environment.
+Connect Direct (CD) File Agent Status controlling utility is to enable/disable the file agent status for the configured CD nodes.

+Utility is using below APIs.

 **GET Int Parm**
-The Get Init Parms API is used to retrieve the current file agent status of node on Connect:Direct server.
+The Get Init Parms API is used to retrieve the current file agent status of a node on Connect:Direct server.

 **PUT Update Process API**
-Update Init Parms API is used to alter the current file agent status of node on the Connect:Direct server.
+Update Init Parms API is used to alter the current file agent status of a node on the Connect:Direct server.

 ┌──────────┬───────────────────────────┬────────────────┬──────────┬───────────────────────┐
 │ Method   │ URI (Endpoint)            │ Parameter Name │ Required │ Valid Values          │